Dr. Aditya Kumar

 Assistant Research Professor

-Department of Material Science and Engineering
+Department of Materials Science and Engineering

 Email: thy3b@mst.edu

-Dr. Taihao Han is a senior scientist in the department of Materials Science and Engineering at Missouri University of Science and Technology.
+Dr. Taihao Han is a senior scientist in the Department of Materials Science and Engineering at Missouri University of Science and Technology.
 He joined Dr. Kumar’s group as a Ph.D. student in 2019 and received his Ph.D. degree in 2022.

 Dr. Han’s research is focused on multiscale modeling and artificial intelligence, all aiming to develop sustainable construction materials.
 This involves the creation of innovative AI platforms, rooted in theoretical guidance, to steer and enhance the design and performance of construction materials that are both energy and carbon efficient.
 His investigations are directed towards developing thermodynamic/kinetic-based machine learning models to optimize the use of supplementary cementitious materials in traditional cement.
 Dr. Han has published more than 20 papers in peer-reviewed journals.